Premier Foods shares tumble as CEO quits

 "We see the surprise change of leadership as unhelpful to Premier's stability and organic growth prospects," said Martin Deboo at Investec.
 "With its financial restructuring complete, we think that consistency and longevity of leadership was going to be critical to its prosperity."

-Premier shares, which have risen 20 percent in the last 12 months as concerns over the company's debts receded, were down 9 percent at 109.3 pence at 1112 GMT.
+Premier shares, which have risen 20 percent in the last 12 months as concerns over the company's debts receded, were down 9 percent at 109.3 pence at 1112 GMT (0612 ET).

 Clarke informed the board that he wanted to move on and may pursue other business opportunities, Premier said.